yuniegu3/stickido/README.md

 * Creating 'sticki notes' for any ideas or thoughts
 * Creating tasks with due dates
 * Seeing a visual representation of due dates on a timeline
 * Sorting tasks by clicking on due dates
-(currently parent task due dates are required in orderr to show, subtask due dates are not required)
+(currently parent task due dates are required in order to show, subtask due dates are not required)

 **Gems/Frameworks used:** Devise, Faker, Bootstrap, Gridstack, Sly